 To be eligible for early release of super you must satisfy any one of the following requirements:

 How to apply

-To access the second tranche of early super release for the 2020/21 financial year, you’ll need to submit an application to the ATO from 1 July 2020 to 24 September 2020.
+To access the second early release of super, you’ll need to submit an application to the ATO from 1 July 2020 to 31 December 2020.

-The maximum amount of early super release that eligible people can access is $10,000.
+The maximum amount that eligible people can access is $10,000.
 You’re only able to submit one application per financial year.
 For example, if you apply to release $8,000 from 1 July 2020, you won’t be able to submit a second application for the additional $2,000 to top up to the maximum of $10,000.

 Applications for release cannot be made directly to the fund and must be made via the ATO.

 We want to get your money to you as quickly as possible.
 To do that, please make sure that you’ve covered off the following: